nerdslab-club/cl_data/pretrain_data/prompt.md

 Now write a python code with the story string as the first item of an array, use python formatted string literals.
 """

-### Tasks

-For Masked Token Prediction:
-For each sentence, randomly mask out a certain percentage of tokens (typically around 15%).
-Replace the masked tokens with a special "[MASK]" token.
-The goal is to predict these masked tokens during training.

-For Next Token Prediction:
-Create sequences of tokens with a certain length (e.g., 128 tokens).
-Slide a window over your tokenized text to create overlapping sequences.
-The last token in each sequence becomes the label that the model should predict.

-### Model Archi
-Decoder only model, category probability and output probability.